-Spotting: how can you stop these losses outside periods ?
+Spotting: how can I stop this discharge outside my period?

 What is spotting?

-It refers to the vaginal bleeding that can occur outside of periods.
+Spotting refers to vaginal bleeding that can occur outside the menstrual period.
 However, this vaginal discharge is far less abundant, lighter or browner than menstruation, and affects many women, whether on contraception or not, on an occasional basis.

-Unlike periods , spotting can occur at any time during the menstrual cycle.
+Unlike menstruation, spotting can occur at any time during the menstrual cycle.
 The big difference between spotting and menstruation is the amount of blood lost.
-Blood loss is generally very slight and does not require lthe use of sanitary protection or pantyhose periods.
-In fact, vaginal discharge during periods is generally heavier at the start of menstruation, becoming lighter the following days.
+Blood loss is generally very slight and does not require the use of sanitary protection or period pants.
+In fact, vaginal discharge during menstruation is generally heavier at the start of the period, becoming lighter the following days.
 The color and consistency of blood loss are also very different.
 Blood loss is often brown or very light pink.

 The duration of spotting is also random and very short, whereas menstrual flow lasts between 5 and 8 days and occurs fairly regularly and predictably.
-In fact, regular periods occurs every 28 days, whereas spotting occurs at any time during the cycle.
+Regular menstrual periods occur every 28 days, whereas spotting occurs at any time during the cycle.

 Finally, spotting is generally painless, with no symptoms other than bleeding.
 Unlike menstruation, which often causes problems such as stomach pains.

-Generally speaking, it's caused by hormonal imbalance.
+Generally speaking, spotting is caused by hormonal imbalance.
 Different factors and times of life can influence the level of estrogen and progesterone, two hormones that regulate a woman's cycle.

 Regular spotting is not normal.
-In fact, if the cause is not clearly identified, you may be suffering from a gynecological pathology that needs to be treated by your doctor.
+In fact, if the cause is not clearly identified, you may be suffering from a gynaecological pathology that needs to be treated by your doctor.

 The different causes of spotting

 Apart from gynaecological pathologies, these small losses of blood can occur following a gynaecological examination, between periods, when pregnant or after sexual intercourse, due to stress and emotions, or jet-lag.
-In most cases, however, spotting is due to hormonal imbalance.
+Most of the time, however, spotting is caused by hormonal imbalance.

 A change of contraceptive, such as switching to the pill or hormonal IUD, can upset your menstrual flow, and you may experience light bleeding for as long as your body tolerates it, usually 3 to 6 months.
 Immediately after IUD insertion, if your cervix has been manipulated, or if you forget to take a tablet from your pill pack, you may also experience blood loss.